-The SENCO has leaflets, information and names & addresses of support groups, specialists and information on particular SEND.
+The SENDCO has leaflets, information and names & addresses of support groups, specialists and information on particular SEND.
 There is a copy of the SEND Code of Practice 2014 available on each floor, which sets out our responsibilities and duties.

-The official parents support group for the Brighton & Hove area for parents of children with SEN is AMAZE, they can be contacted on Tel: 01273 772289.
+The official parents support group for the Brighton & Hove area for parents of children with SEND is AMAZE, they can be contacted on Tel: 01273 772289.
 They also produce a book called ‘Through the Maze’, which is full of useful information.

-All local councils have a duty to produce information about the services and provision available in the area for children & young people with SEN. This is called ‘Local Offer’ go to www.brighton-hove.gov.uk and search local offer to find out more information.
+All local councils have a duty to produce information about the services and provision available in the area for children & young people with SEND.
+This is called ‘Local Offer’ go to www.brighton-hove.gov.uk and search local offer to find out more information.

 Going to School

 We aim to give support to children with SEND until they leave to go to school or another setting.
-When they go onto school, in addition to the School Transfer Document, the SENCO fills in a School Entry Information form with details of SEND and the child’s strengths and interests.
+When they go onto school, in addition to the School Transfer Document, the SENDCO fills in a School Entry Information form with details of SEND and the child’s strengths and interests.
 We actively encourage Reception teachers to visit all children in their Nursery setting.

 We are required by law to hold records on all children & staff in the Nursery.
 All SEND forms and action plans will be kept in the office or the child’s folder.
 All staff are made aware of the confidentiality policy and adheres to it.
 Staff will always discuss any information with the parents before discussing with any outside agencies (speech and language therapists, PRESENS).
 And then only with parents express permission.'

 Policies to be read in conjunction with this policy

 - Valuing Diversity & Promoting Equality